PropertyUX/rocketchat-commandwords/readme.md

 - `[[message]]` will paste _message_ into the current room <br/>
 - `[[message@recipient]]` will DM _message_ to _recipient_ (if that recipient is online)

+This is ideal for allowing bots to present simple choices that require minimal interaction from the user.

 ## Getting Started

 This package contains both client and server side code.
 To use it under Rocket.chat, we recommend you create a file under your project root such as \common\commandwords.js that contains the following line: